eitrtechnologies/idem-azurerm/.github/CONTRIBUTING.md

 # Fixing issues

 If you wish to help us fix the issue you're reporting, please see the sections below regarding development environment setup, testing, and standards.
 This information will ensure code and branches are maintained in the expected manner.

 The development team will review each fix and if everything is accepted, the fix will be merged into the `idem-azurerm` codebase.

 # Development

 ## Contribution Workflow

 Code contributions—bug fixes, new development, test improvement—all follow a GitHub-centered workflow.
 To participate in `idem-azurerm` development, set up a GitHub account.
 Then:

 1. Fork the repo you plan to work on.
 Go to the project repo page and use the Fork button.
 This will create a copy of the repo, under your username.
 (For more details on how to fork a repository see this guide.)
 2. Clone down the repo to your local system.
 ```
-git clone git@github.com:<your-user-name>/<project-name.git>
+git clone git@github.com:<your-user-name>/idem-azurerm.git
 ```
 3. Create a new branch to hold your work.
 ```
-git checkout -b <new-branch-name>
+git checkout -b <branch-name>
 ```
 4. Work on your new code.
 Write and run tests.
 5. Commit your changes.